TheAllAmericanBoysChorus/AABC2wp.dev/wp-content/plugins/recent-posts-widget-with-thumbnails/README.txt

 === Recent Posts Widget With Thumbnails ===
 Contributors: Hinjiriyo
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=SBF76TCGTRNX2
-Tags: arabic, aspect ratio, category, categories, current post, excerpt, featured, featured images, first post image, height, image, images, listed posts, post date, post title, recent posts, sticky, thumb, thumbnail, thumbnails, thumbs, widget, widgets, width, persian, farsi
+Tags: arabic, aspect ratio, author, category, categories, category, current post, excerpt, extended, featured, featured images, first post image, height, image, images, listed posts, post date, post categories, post category, post title, random, recent posts, sticky, thumb, thumbnail, thumbnails, thumbs, widget, widgets, width, persian, farsi
 Requires at least: 2.9
-Tested up to: 4.3.1
+Tested up to: 4.5
-Stable tag: 4.4
+Stable tag: 4.9.2
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Small and fast plugin to display in the sidebar a list of linked titles and thumbnails of the most recent postings
+List of your site&#8217;s most recent posts, with clickable title and thumbnails.

 == Description ==

-The plugin is available in English, German (Deutsch), Persian (Farsi) and Arabic (العربية).
+The plugin is available in English, German (Deutsch), Persian (فارسی), Arabic (العربية) and Polish (Polski).

 = Lightweight, simple and effective =

 No huge widget with hundreds of options.
-This plugin is based on the well-known WordPress default widget 'Recent Posts' and enhanced to display thumbnails of the posts.
+This plugin is based on the well-known WordPress default widget 'Recent Posts' and extended to display thumbnails of the posts.

 The thumbnails will be built from the featured image of a post or of the first image in the post content.
 If there is neither a featured image nor a content image then you can define a default thumbnail.

 You can set the width and heigth of the thumbnails in the list.
 The thumbnails appear left-aligned to the post titles in left-to-right languages.
 In right-to-left languages they appear right-aligned.

-= Options you can set =

-1. Title of the widget
-2. Number of listed posts
-3. Hide current post in list
-4. Keep sticky posts on top of the list
-5. Hide post title
-6. Show post date
-7. Show post excerpt
-8. Show number of comments
-9. Excerpt length
-10. Signs after excerpt
-11. Show posts of selected categories (or of all categories)
-12. Show post thumbnail (featured image)
-13. Registered thumbnail dimensions
-14. Thumbnail width in px
-15. Thumbnail height in px
-16. Keep aspect ratio of thumbnails
-17. Try to take the first post image as thumbnail
-18. Only use the first post image as thumbnail
-19. Use default thumbnail if no thumbnail is available
-20. Default thumbnail URL

 = What users said =

+* **"&hellip;definitely the best Recent Posts plugin I've found&hellip;"** in the [support forum](https://wordpress.org/support/topic/google-chrome-blurry-thumbnail-85x85) by devintshawn on April 9, 2016
+* **"&hellip;you just have to try it out"** in [WordPress Tools That Use Visuals to Grab Visitors’ Attention](http://www.onextrapixel.com/2016/02/25/wordpress-tools-that-use-visuals-to-grab-visitors-attention/) by Gayane Mar on February 25, 2016
+* **"Easy and lightweight"** in [8 Useful WordPress Widgets for Your Site](http://dinevthemes.com/8-useful-wordpress-widgets-for-your-site/) by Lucy Barret on January 21, 2016
+* **Number 5** in [12 Useful WordPress Sidebar Widgets to Engage Visitors](https://85ideas.com/plugins/best-widgets-wordpress/) by Pawan Kumar on December 8, 2015
+* **Number 1** in [Los 10 widgets de WordPress más prácticos](http://wpdirecto.com/los-10-widgets-de-wordpress-mas-practicos-1860/) by Jorge López on November 13, 2015
 * [How to show recent posts in WordPress blog](http://mayifix.com/how-to-show-recent-posts-in-wordpress-blog.html) by Robin on June 28, 2015
 * **Number 5** in [Best List of Free Recent Posts Widgets for WordPress](http://dotcave.com/wordpress/free-recent-posts-widgets-for-wordpress/) by jerry on November 29, 2014
 * **Number 1** in [Nützlich: Die 10 interessantesten Widgets für Ihre WordPress-Webseite](http://www.drweb.de/magazin/nuetzlich-die-10-interessantesten-widgets-fuer-ihre-wordpress-webseite-50307/) by Andreas Hecht on October 13, 2014
 * **Number 1** in [25 Most Useful WordPress Widgets for Your Site](http://www.wpbeginner.com/showcase/25-most-useful-wordpress-widgets-for-your-site/) by Editorial Staff on September 18, 2014

+= Options you can set =

+1. Title of the widget
+2. Number of listed posts
+3. Open post links in new windows
+4. Random order of posts
+5. Hide current post in list
+6. Keep sticky posts on top of the list
+7. Hide post title
+8. Maximum length of post title
+9. Show post author
+10. Show post categories
+11. Show post date
+12. Show post excerpt
+13. Show number of comments
+14. Excerpt length
+15. Signs after excerpt
+16. Show posts of selected categories (or of all categories)
+17. Show post thumbnail (featured image)
+18. Registered thumbnail dimensions
+19. Thumbnail width in px
+20. Thumbnail height in px
+21. Keep aspect ratio of thumbnails
+22. Try to take the first post image as thumbnail
+23. Only use the first post image as thumbnail
+24. Use default thumbnail if no thumbnail is available
+25. Default thumbnail URL

+= Much more options available =

+If you want to build your special posts lists with additional options for layout, informations about each post and embedding via shortcode [take a look at the plugin Ultimate Post List Pro](http://shop.stehle-internet.de/downloads/ultimate-post-list-pro/).

 = Useful hints for developers: Hooks and CSS =